All Episodes

 That's factual.

-They've attached a spike protein to back to a coronavirus shell and created a new form of COVID that is 80% lethal in one narrow, narrow, narrow, narrow, narrow, narrow group.
+They've attached a spike protein back to a coronavirus shell and created a new form of COVID that is 80% lethal in one narrow, narrow, narrow, narrow, narrow, narrow group.

 Okay.

-Okay, so here's the the takeaway.
+Okay, so here's the takeaway.

-These are not just regular mice, these are not mice you might catch out in the field or something.
+These are not mice you might catch out in the field or something.

-These are mice that that are genetic experimental mice, and these guys are bred with vitamin D deficiency built into them.
+These are mice that are genetic experimental mice, and these guys are bred with vitamin D deficiency built into them.

 Okay, so that's all that is.